-With so many South America travel options – which will you choose?
+With so many South American travel options – which will you choose?

-After spending so long in Latin America, many people have started to ask me to give them the best itinerary for South America travel.
+After spending so long in Latin America, many people have asked me to give them the best itinerary for South American travel.

 Quick Answer – South America Travel Route

 - South America Travel Route – A Bulletproof Backpacking Itinerary

 - Best Accommodation – Where to Stay in South America

 - Travel Insurance – The Best way to Keep Safe

 - Where Does One Get Started? – From Bogota to Buenos Aires